Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: Check with simple models

 From the numerical solution, we obtain the ground-state trimer spectrum shown in Fig.~\ref{fig:SeparableSpectrum}.
 In particular, we extract the binding wave number $\kappa$ at unitarity and the scattering length $a_{-}$ at which this trimer disappears in the three-body threshold, and find

 Consistent with our interpretation, similar results are obtained for pair correlations $\varphi(r)$ with a similar tail and low probability at short distance.
-For instance, the pair correlation for a Lennard-Jones potential with one two-body bound state leads to $\kappa\, r_{ \mbox{vdW}}=0.205(1)$ and $\frac{a_{-}}{r_{ \mbox{vdW}}}=-10.23(1)$.
-These values agree within a few percents with the results of \cite{JiaWang2012}, and are in fair agreement with the experimental value $\frac{a_{-}}{r_{ \mbox{vdW}}}=-9.1(5)$~\cite{Ferlaino2011}.
-Finally, one can check that this agreement is not accidental, as the model also reproduces the deformation and repulsion effects.
-This is demonstrated by the three-body probability density plot in Fig.~\ref{fig:Suppression} where one can see the probability density being trivially excluded by the two-body suppression (causing a deformation towards higher values of $\alpha$), as well as the suppression at $R\approx2\, r_{ \mbox{vdW}}$ due to the nonadiabaticity of this deformation, as explained previously.
+For instance, the pair correlation for a Lennard-Jones potential with one two-body bound state leads to $\kappa\,r_{ \mbox{vdW}}=0.205(1)$ and $\frac{a_{-}}{r_{ \mbox{vdW}}}=-10.23(1)$.
+These values agree within a few percent with the results of \citep{JiaWang2012}, and are in fair agreement with the experimental result of $\frac{a_{-}}{r_{ \mbox{vdW}}}=-9.1(5)$~\citep{Ferlaino2011}.

+Finally, one can check that this agreement is not coincidental, as the model also reproduces the deformation and repulsion effects.
+This is demonstrated by the three-body probability plotted as a function of $R$ in Fig.~\ref{fig:Potential}.
+By calculating the second-order derivative of the corresponding wave function, one can derive an effective hyperradial potential (see Appendix~C).
+This potential reproduces very closely the three-body potential calculated from the low-energy Faddeev equation.
+Only the repulsive barrier is slightly shifted to a smaller hyperradius, resulting in a more quantitatively accurate three-body parameter.